 As the gentle warmth of spring fades and the lazy days of summer make their yearly entrance into the town of Panquitch, the city pulses with excitement as pilots launch a sky-full of hot air balloons into the heavens for the annual Panquitch Valley Balloon Rally.
 As night falls, spectators in the Historic Downtown area encounter the adventurous spirit of the town’s past, mixed in the magic of glowing hot air balloons as they parade up and down Main and Center Streets, like enormous planets waiting to be explored in the starlit sky.

 July 24th is one of the town’s biggest celebrations.
-As the rest of the State pays tribute to the settling of the Pioneers in Utah with an annual parade and fireworks, Panquitch commemorates this historic “homecoming” with reunions (family and class), a community breakfast, pit barbeque dinner, races, games, rodeo, and a city dance.
+As the rest of the state pays tribute to the settling of the pioneers in Utah with an annual parade and fireworks, Panquitch commemorates this historic “homecoming” with reunions (family and class), a community breakfast, pit barbeque dinner, races, games, rodeo, and a city dance.

 For those desiring a more personal tribute to the early settlers of Panquitch, a historic cemetery awaits visitors just two miles east of the town on Highway 89.
 This hauntingly beautiful burial ground hosts tombstones dated as early as 1870.

-Although small and relatively unknown to the larger world, the town of Panquitch still quietly bustles with its own city affairs, offering plenty conveniences for its ever-growing tourism.
+Although small and relatively unknown to the larger world, the town of Panquitch still quietly bustles with its own city affairs, offering plenty of conveniences for its ever-growing tourism.
 Hosting fourteen motels, four restaurants, three fast food stores, five gas stations, three gas and convenience stores, a fabric store, two grocery stores, two hardware stores, a hospital and clinic, real estate offices, two Indian crafts stores, and a Daughters of Utah Pioneers Museum, this vibrant community still thrives.